Nepali Weather

 Autumn September-November 25 13 30 Dashain & Tihar festivals, clear skies, ideal trekking season

-Winter December-February 19 3 30 Fewer crowds, occasional snowfall in higher regions, clear skies (except snowfall)
+Winter December-February 19 3 30 Fewer crowds, occasional snowfall in higher regions, clear skies (except snowfall).

 Spring (March to May)

 Spring is the peak travel season in Nepal.
 The weather is pleasant, and the temperatures are mild throughout the country.
-Spring is suitable if you are looking for a high-altitude experience amid wildflowers.
+Spring is suitable if you are searching for a high-altitude experience amid wildflowers.
 In spring, you can see the mountains clearly and unhindered, and the colors along the way enhance the attractiveness of the entire trip.

 Autumn (September to November)

 Autumn is another popular travel season in Nepal.
 In addition to having pleasant autumnal temperatures, the weather is clear.
 Autumn is the greatest time of year to see the mountain views and varied landscapes.
-You will come across the autumn foliage taking over the landscapes, and witness many festivities during your stay in Nepal.
+You will come across the autumn foliage taking over the landscapes and witness many festivities during your stay in Nepal.

 Monsoon (June to August)